-In addition to the University teaching awards, the College of Business offers each spring a number of awards for outstanding teaching performance by graduate teaching assistants.
+In addition to the University teaching awards, the College of Business each spring offers a number of awards for outstanding teaching performance by graduate teaching assistants.
 The procedures and selection criteria are as follows:

-- Each department may submit a maximum of two nominations, in rank order, to the Doctoral Program Policy Committee (DPPC).
+- 1. Each department may submit a maximum of two nominations, in rank order, to the Doctoral Program Policy Committee (DPPC).
 Nominees should not have won the award previously.
-The DPPC will evaluate the nominations and determine the winners of the awards. - The awards program will be independent of the University awards program, i.e., a student may be nominated for the University program as well. - In order to be eligible for the award, the teaching assistant must have (1) taught at least twice (and have teaching evaluations) and (2) had primary or exclusive teaching responsibility for the classes. - The nominee's folder should include: - o Letter of support from the department chair; - o Letter of recommendation from another department faculty member (optional); - o Short narrative from the nominee describing "Qualities of an Outstanding Teacher" (one page maximum); - o Copy of the student's vita; - O Copies of teaching evaluation summary pages from all semesters in which the nominee taught; - O Syllabi from all semesters in which nominee taught; - O Summaries of grade distributions from last two semesters in which nominee taught. - Award winners will be announced as soon as possible after the nomination deadline.
+The DPPC will evaluate the nominations and determine the winners of the awards. - 2.
+The awards program will be independent of the University awards program, i.e., a student may be nominated for the University program as well. - 3.
+In order to be eligible for the award, the teaching assistant must have (1) taught at least twice (and have teaching evaluations) and (2) had primary or exclusive teaching responsibility for the classes. - 4.
+The nominee's folder should include: - 1.
+Letter of support from the department chair, - 2.
+Letter of recommendation from another department faculty member (optional), - 3.
+Short narrative from the nominee describing "Qualities of an Outstanding Teacher" (one page maximum), - 4.
+Copy of the student's vita, - 5.
+Copies of teaching evaluation summary pages from all semesters in which the nominee taught, - 6.
+Syllabi from all semesters in which nominee taught,

+- 7. Summaries of grade distributions from last two semesters in which nominee taught. - 5.
+Award winners will be announced as soon as possible after the nomination deadline.